 #11 User Experience

-Maybe it is the way my mind works, but I find SmarterQueue to be a joy to use.
+Maybe it is the way my mind works, but I find SmarterQueue to super easy to use.

 I think it is because of the colour coding.
 My mind thinks in categories and the colour coded categories and features make it so much easier to make sense of.